ankane/strong_migrations/README.md

 end
 ```

-A few changes don’t require a table rewrite and are safe in Postgres:
+Some changes don’t require a table rewrite and are safe in Postgres:

 Type | Safe Changes
 --- | ---